A School Lock-out Opportunity

 You see, you cannot just remove the spontaneity, socialisation and lung-bursting madness of playtime and replace it with NOTHING and expect no consequences for children.
 They need to chase each other, fall out and make up, and completely forget about lessons and adults for while in their own space under the sky; not just in order to learn better, but to be children in 4D.
-The lockdown takes this and gives them more future booth training for telesales and screen icon shifting.
+The lockdown takes this away and gives them more training for a future in screen icon shifting or telesales.

-But the seed that is planted will sprout to help normalise the 2D life indoors and its various avatars that define this real world replacement.3 Such thoughts that in time, rooting deep and spreading upwards, will grow to fill the little replacement target with guilt and woe and, eventually, metabolic disease- but don’t worry, they’re working on a jag for it.
+However, the bad seed that is planted will sprout to help normalise the 2D life indoors and its various avatars that define this real world replacement.3 Such thoughts that in time, rooting deep and spreading upwards, will grow to fill the little replacement target with guilt and woe and, eventually, metabolic disease – but don’t worry, they’re working on a jag for it!

-Some parents will welcome this digital remodelling of our children, believing that it helps avoid the dangers of tripping while running or getting cold; and may imagine that the extra screen time gained helps make their children’ fit for the future’.
-They may see nothing concerning about Globalcorp’s full activation of pupil school i accounts, and the brain rewiring that normalises this process of IT dependence, being added to the default convenience of later converting it to an adult account complete with the personality and marketing profiles built up (naturally, for their safety!) since childhood.
+Some parents will welcome this digital remodelling of our children, believing that it helps avoid the terrible dangers of outdoors play – tripping while running, sore legs or getting wet if it rains.
+They may imagine that the extra screen time gained helps make their children’ fit for the future’.
+And thus, they may see nothing concerning about Globalcorp’s full activation of pupil school i accounts, and the brain rewiring that normalises this process of IT dependence, being added to the default convenience of later converting it to an adult account complete with the personality and marketing profiles built up (naturally, for their safety!) since childhood.
 It should be sad that your child is better able to answer who they have seen most on screen this week, than who they’ve been playing with at playtime.

 This digital solution also brings the advantage of freeing up the playground (now wasted space) for economic opportunities such as car parking, mobile phone masts, flat construction or a fracking pump.It’s hard not to see, then, this removal of playtime and its consequences as yet another portal we and our children march through unwittingly.
 It’s easy to exaggerate the effect of course, but just as easy to play it down or even ignore it.
 This is not the end of the world, and there is time to fix this problem.
-But it’s always later than you think.
+But, as with all things connected to time, it’s always later than you think!